Salwa Judum: History

 Bastar and Dantewada districts of Chhattisgarh have traditionally been sparsely populated and rich in natural resources, but also include some of the poorest tribal regions.
 The Naxalites progressively achieved influence and control over local tribespeople through a combination of political mobilisation—around poor governance, land rights, livelihoods, and social inequity—and force.

 The first movement against the Naxalites was the Jan Jagran Abhiyan, launched in 1991 by local tribal leader Mahendra Karma.
 This movement was mostly led by local traders and businesspeople.
 When it collapsed, the leaders had to seek police protection.
 However, the second time around, the state had signed mining agreements with the Tata and Essar groups and was eager to cleanse the region of Naxalites to permit mining operations to run smoothly.
 This was the beginning of police and military support for the movement.
 Mahendra Karma, a Congress Member of the Legislative Assembly (MLA) and the leader of the opposition in the State Legislative Assembly, became the public front and took the Bijapur-based movement to Dantewada, Katreli, and other parts of the region.

 Salwa Judum herded villagers and tribal people into makeshift camps, where human rights abuses were rife, and the movement became increasingly violent and out of control.
 Salwa Judum has also been accused of burning more than 600 villages, forcing 300,000 people to flee their homes.
 As the situation further escalated, Human Rights Watch reported atrocities on both sides and large-scale displacement of the civilian population.
-By early 2008, at least 100,000 civilians caught in the conflict between the Naxalites and Salwa Judum activists had fled to camps in southern Chhattisgarh or to neighbouring Andhra Pradesh.
+By early 2008, at least 100,000 civilians caught in the conflict between the Naxalites and Salwa Judum militia had fled to camps in southern Chhattisgarh or to neighbouring Andhra Pradesh.
 By mid-2008, that figure had grown to 150,000.

 Since the inception of the movement in 2005, over 800 people have been killed by the Naxalites and security forces.
 This includes 300 security personnel, of which SPO deaths total 98—one in 2005; 29 in 2006; 66 in 2007; and 20 in 2008.
 By 2008, the Maoist rebels had altered their tactics.
 Operating in smaller groups, they now targeted Salwa Judum leaders and security personnel, ambushing them and stealing their weapons.
-Posters threatening Salwa Judum leaders continued to appear in villages across Dantewada and Bijapur.
+Posters threatening Salwa Judum leaders continued to appear in villages across Dantewada and Bijapur districts.
 By mid-2008, however, Mahendra Karma announced that the movement would soon cease to exist.
 By the end of 2008, Salwa Judum was losing its hold in the region.
 The number of people living in camps dropped from 50,000 to 13,000, and public support dwindled.
 An NHRC report published in October 2008 stated that Salwa Judum had lost its earlier momentum and was now restricted to its 23 camps in the Dantewada and Bijapur districts of Chhattisgarh.